My publications can also be viewed on my Google Scholar page.

 Tim Taylor, Mark Bedau, Alastair Channon, David Ackley, Wolfgang Banzhaf, Guillaume Beslon, Emily Dolson, Tom Froese, Simon Hickinbotham, Takashi Ikegami, Barry McMullin, Norman Packard, Steen Rasmussen, Nathaniel Virgo, Eran Agmon, Edward Clark, Simon McGregor, Charles Ofria, Glen Ropella, Lee Spector, Kenneth O. Stanley, Adam Stanton, Christopher Timperley, Anya Vostinar and Michael Wiser.
 (2016).
 Open-Ended Evolution: Perspectives from the OEE1 Workshop in York.
 Artificial Life, 22:3, 408-423.
 DOI: 10.1162/ARTL_a_00210.
 MIT Press.

 These are short (usually 2-page) summaries of research published (or to be published) elsewhere.
-They are generally held to the same (or sometimes slightly lower) peer-review standards as full papers submitted to the same venue.
+They are usually held to slightly lower peer-review standards than full papers submitted to the same venue and are often (but not always) presented as posters rather than talks.

 For the time being, these are all work I have presented at Genetic Programming in Theory and Practice, a small, invitation-only conference where proceedings are published as book chapters following discussion and comments from other attendees.